living-atlases/la-toolkit/README.md

 ```
 flutter pub run build_runner watch --delete-conflicting-outputs
 ```
+### Backend during development

+During development you'll need to have running [the backend](https://github.com/living-atlases/la-toolkit-backend) and also a docker container of the la-toolkit (with this name).

 ### Flutter build

 We need to have the frontend build prior to build the docker image: